David Mundell: Parliamentary career

 At the 2005 general election, Mundell was elected to Parliament as MP for Dumfriesshire, Clydesdale and Tweeddale with 36.2% of the vote and a majority of 1,738.
 Following his election to Westminster, Mundell resigned from the Scottish Parliament in June 2005.
 As the sole Conservative Scottish parliamentary representative, David Cameron (as Leader of HM Opposition) appointed him Shadow Secretary of State for Scotland in December 2005.

 In January 2009 Mundell was among the 18 MPs (either Scottish or representing Scottish constituencies) who supported the Commons Motion stating football "should not be any different from other competing sports and our young talent should be allowed to show their skills on the world stage", thereby endorsing the idea of Team GB entering a British football team in the London 2012 Olympics.
 Football's governing bodies in Scotland, Wales and Northern Ireland oppose a Great Britain team, fearing it would stop them competing as individual nations in future tournaments.

 Mundell was re-elected as MP for Dumfriesshire, Clydesdale and Tweeddale at the 2010 general election with an increased vote share of 38% and an increased majority of 4,194.
 Following the election, he was given the non-cabinet role of Parliamentary Under-Secretary of State for Scotland.
 On 9 June 2010, Mundell was appointed a Privy Counsellor.

 At the 2015 general election, Mundell was again re-elected, with an increased vote share of 39.8% and a decreased majority of 798.

-In July 2015, Mundell opened a food bank in the Dumfries and Galloway, which it is adjacent to his own constituency and was at the time represented by the Scottish National Party's Richard Arkless.
+In July 2015, Mundell opened a food bank in Dumfries and Galloway, which is adjacent to his own constituency and was at the time represented by the Scottish National Party's Richard Arkless.
 After the opening, Mundell was escorted from an angry anti-austerity demonstration by police.
 Mundell, who had previously denied that welfare reform changes were behind the increased demand for food banks, was accused of hypocrisy by opponents who said the opening was "nothing to celebrate".

 In the Brexit referendum, Mundell supported Britain remaining within the EU.
 Following it, he became a part-time member of the cabinet committee working on strategies for Brexit.

 At the snap 2017 general election, Mundell was again re-elected, with an increased vote share of 49.4% and an increased majority of 9,441.
 He was again re-elected at the 2019 general election, with a decreased vote share of 46% and a decreased majority of 3,781.

 On 23 August 2021, Boris Johnson appointed Mundell as the UK's trade envoy to New Zealand.
 On 6 July 2022, he resigned from his position as Trade Envoy following the Chris Pincher scandal, amid the July 2022 United Kingdom government crisis.

 Mundell was again re-elected at the 2024 general election, with a decreased vote share of 33.9% and an increased majority of 4,242.